priyasrikumar/6120/README.md

 This will produce a new optimized program from the original program specified in `<filepath>` and print it to `stdout`.

 Brench outputs are in the `out/` directory.
-We add some extraneous jumps sometimes, so we don't outperform the baseline in terms of dynamic instructions with DCE.
-But LVN or LVN + DCE works great!
+We add some extraneous labels on occasion, because they're needed for from-SSA conversion (which uses LVN).

 # Running Dataflow Analyses